VayCay Couple

 Mofongo

-Some of the best seafood meals are deliberately simple: whole fried fish, lime, a side of tostones and a cold drink.
-In places with a stronger beach scene, you may notice menus leaning heavily on familiar international dishes, so it is worth checking whether a restaurant also serves local fish specials before sitting down.
+Some of the best meals are also the least complicated: whole fried fish, lime, tostones and a cold drink.
+In more resort-heavy areas, menus can skew international, so it is worth checking whether a place also serves local fish dishes before sitting down.

 Some of the best-known options include:

-• Yaniqueques, a crisp fried dough snack often sold near the beach
+• Yaniqueques, a crisp fried flatbread often sold near beaches

-• Empanadas, filled with cheese, chicken or beef
+• Empanadas, usually filled with cheese, chicken or beef

-• Quipes, the local version of kibbeh, reflecting Middle Eastern influence
+• Quipes, showing the country’s Middle Eastern influence

-• Chimis, Dominican street burgers loaded with cabbage and sauce
+• Chimis, Dominican street burgers with cabbage and sauce

 • Chicharrón, fried pork with plenty of crunch

 Dominican food is not only about savoury dishes.
-Fresh fruit is part of daily life, and juices are everywhere.
-Mango, papaya, guava, pineapple and passion fruit are especially common depending on season and location.
+Fresh fruit is part of daily life and appears everywhere, especially mango, papaya, guava, pineapple and passion fruit depending on season.

-• Habichuelas con dulce, a sweet cream-based bean dessert traditionally linked to Easter
+• Habichuelas con dulce, a sweet bean dessert often linked to Easter

 • Fresh fruit batidas, often made with milk